paolomandica/AML/Final_project/README.md

 The project is described in detail in the report.

+The notebook of the project can be found [here](https://colab.research.google.com/drive/1zu3-bMXEdxpidi2KKgA8f87QoRD9tUmB?usp=sharing) (Google Colab).

 ## Objective

 The project is focused on the development of a Specialized Super-Resolution Generative Adversarial Network.